trainjumpers/expenses/README.md

 # Expenses Management
 A simple expenses management application built with Go, React, and Postgres.
 It allows users to track their expenses, categorize them, and generate reports.
-It is specifically made for indians with an option to parse a CSV file of a bank statement from Axis, SBI, or HDFC bank.
+It is specifically made for Indians with an option to parse a CSV file of a bank statement from Axis, SBI, or HDFC bank.

 ## Project Command Automation with `just`